Murmansk: Media

 Murmansk's evening newspaper is Vecherniy Murmansk; it has been published since 1991.

 Transportation

 The Port of Murmansk remains ice-free year round due to the warm North Atlantic Current and is an important fishing and shipping destination.
-It is home port to Atomflot, the world's only fleet of nuclear-powered icebreakers.

 The Port is also the headquarters of Sevmorput (Northern Sea Route) and the administration of Russian Arctic maritime transport.
-In 2018, the Russian government transferred the main responsibility for the Northern Sea Route to Rosatom which through its ROSATOMFLOT subsidiary manages the Russian nuclear powered icebreaker fleet based in Murmansk.
+In 2018, the Russian government transferred the main responsibility for the Northern Sea Route to Rosatom which manages the Russian nuclear-powered icebreaker fleet based in Murmansk through its Atomflot subsidiary.

 Murmansk is linked by the Kirov Railway to St. Petersburg and is linked to the rest of Russia by the M18 Kola Motorway.
 Murmansk Airport provides air links to Moscow and St. Petersburg.

-Buses and trolleybuses provide local transport.
+Buses and electric trolleybuses provide local transport.